-- μ= E(Yi)=Var(Yi): The main feature of a Poisson model is that the expected value of the random variable Yi (counts of care recipients who meet criteria) for subject I (one or more pressure injuries, use of physical restraint, significant unplanned weight loss, consecutive unplanned weight loss, polypharmacy, antipsychotics) is equal to its variance. - β_0 = regression constant - β_1 = vector of regression coefficients - X_i = vector of covariates for subject I (number of quarter for each quality indicator) - Log t_i = offset variable (numbers of care recipients assessed for quality indicator i).
+- Y{i,j} = the count of care recipients who meet the criteria for quality indicator i (one or more pressure injuries, use of physical restraint, significant unplanned weight loss, consecutive unplanned weight loss, polypharmacy, antipsychotics) in quarter j. - β_0, β_1 = fitted regression coefficients - t_j = quarter number (i.e., t_j = 1, 2, ..., 12) - $n{i,j}$ = the number of care recipients assessed for quality indicator i in quarter j.

-The differences in numbers of care recipients assessed by the service are considered by including an offset in the model so that the care recipient count is adjusted to be comparable across services of different sizes.
+Differences in numbers of care recipients assessed by each service are considered by including an offset in the model $(\log(n{i,j}))$ so that the care recipient count is adjusted to be comparable across services of different sizes.